pozil/pub-sub-api-java-client/README.md

 pubSub.eventReceiveLimit=1
 ```

+> **Warning**
-> **Warning:** this project relies on a username/password Salesforce authentication flow.
+> This project relies on a username/password Salesforce authentication flow.
 This is only recommended for test purposes.
 Consider switching to JWT auth for extra security.

 If using a Change Data Capture topic (like in the sample config), make sure to activate the event in Salesforce Setup > Change Data Capture.